pethrol/osu-keypad-server/README.md

-Thanks for Wrona#2741 for providing the icon.
+Thanks Wrona#2741 for providing the icon.